composablesys/wish-you-were-fast/reuse23/README.md

 3. To check and update the engines, run the `build.py` script in the home directory.

 ### How to run `build.py`
-This script should be ran in the home directory and `engines.json` must exist with a dictionary for each engine and its build.
+This script should be run in the home directory and `engines.json` must exist with a dictionary for each engine and its build.
 The script will attempt to build all engines listed in `common.py` in the `assign_engines()` function.

 1. Set 'BUILD_DIR' to the directory for building engines.
 ```